logankeenan/george/george-ai/readme.md

 George is an API leveraging AI to make it easy to control a computer with natural language.

-Unlike traditional frameworks which rely on predefined static selectors, this API uses AI vision to interpret the screen like a human would, executing basic computer commands (mouse, keyboard) to interact with elements.
+Unlike traditional frameworks which rely on predefined static selectors, this API uses AI vision to interpret the screen.
 This makes it more resilient to UI changes and able to automate interfaces that traditional tools can't handle.

 The key to George's reliable automation is providing clear, descriptive references to UI elements - such as "blue submit button" or "email input field".
 Once these natural descriptions are established, the AI consistently identifies and interacts with the correct elements, regardless of underlying code changes.

-George runs all in an isolated Docker container - though custom Docker images can be used for specific needs.
+George runs in an isolated Docker container.

 ### Example